top of page

 Exploring the Roots: The Origin of Safaris and Their Iconic Figures

-Having played host to Royalty like Queen Elizabeth, King Philip, Prince Harry, Prince Charles, Former Presidents Theodore Roosevelt and Barack Obama to luminaries like Jose Mourinho, Karen Blixen, Richard Branson, to Brad Pitt, and Angelina Jolie confirms that Kenya is the best Safari destination worldwide.
+Having played host to British Royalty like Queen Elizabeth, King Philip, Prince Harry, Prince Charles, Former Presidents Theodore Roosevelt and Barack Obama to luminaries like Jose Mourinho, Karen Blixen, Richard Branson, to Brad Pitt, and Angelina Jolie confirms that Kenya is the best Safari destination worldwide.

 In the annals of adventure and exploration, few experiences evoke the mystique and allure of a safari.
 The word itself conjures images of vast savannas, majestic wildlife, and intrepid travelers seeking to uncover the secrets of the natural world.
 But where did this celebrated tradition originate, and who were the luminaries that shaped its course?